gangweiX/IGEV/README.md

 ## Citation

-If you find our works useful in your research, please consider citing our papers:
+If you find our work useful in your research, please consider citing our paper:

 ```bibtex
 @inproceedings{xu2023iterative,